ThePrincelle/ThePrincelle/README.md

 ### Hi there 👋

+Just here for a good time.

+Student in Computer Science & Pianist. 🏳️‍🌈

 Geek by nature.
 I like code and music.
 I play the piano in my spare time and sing once in a while.

 I talk about technology, smart house and artificial intelligence.